-Peter Malick is a Music Producer, Recording Engineer, and Mix Engineer based in Los Angeles, California.
+Peter Malick is a Musician, Producer, Songwriter, Guitarist, and Mix Engineer based in Los Angeles (LA), California.
 His production skills include Vocal Production, Songwriting and collaboration, Keyboard and Drum programming, Arranging, as well as Acoustic/Electric Guitar, Dobro, and other strings.

 Peter loves and lives music.
 He has been a professional musician since 1967.

 Peter’s first project as producer/songwriter was in 2003.
 The New York City album featuring Norah Jones reached #1 on iTunes for weeks and continues to sell internationally.
-In the past 10 years, Peter has honed and expanded his music production skills.
+Most recently he has produced, co-wrote, and appeared as a featured artist on CNBLUE lead vocalist Jung Yong Hwa‘s solo debut “One Fine Day“.
 Based in Studio City, his Pie & Tart Shop studio has become home base.
-Pie & Tart Shop is a full service private location that features a great drum room, separate tracking and vocal room, as well as a large control room/mix room.
+Pie & Tart Shop is a full service private location that features a drum room, tracking and vocal room, as well as a large control/mix room.

 I started playing guitar at the age of 12, and got into my first band solely because I owned an amplifier.
 My first memory of being aware of music production was in my parent’s car.
 The radio was tuned to station WILD, Roxbury, Massachusetts, and Working In The Coal Mine by Lee Dorsey came on.
 The song grabbed me, but the instrumentation and arrangement intrigued me.
 Of course, the producer was the legendary Allen Toussaint.